 - Portfolio or briefcase

-This makes assembling an interview outfit a bit more challenging for women than for men.
+In general, interview fashion for women in corporate jobs is more complicated and varied than it is for men.
+The increased options make assembling an interview outfit a bit more challenging for women than for men.
 For instance, if you're wearing a dress or skirt, you need to decide if you should wear pantyhose or if bare legs are acceptable.
-Women also need to consider interview accessories and choose an appropriate purse.
-The best interview bags are ones that are professional and large enough to fit a resume but aren't flashy.

-- Suit in navy, black, or dark grey
+- Suit in navy, black, or dark gray

 - Suit skirt just below or above the knee